google/WebFundamentals/src/content/en/tools/workbox/index.md

 |---------|---------|
 | Background Queuing | Manages a queue for replaying requests that have failed.
 |
-| Granular Queue Control | Specify how long a request should live in the queue
+| Granular Queue Control | Specifies how long a request should live in the queue
 before it is abandoned, and what to do when it succeeds. |
 | Broadcast Channel Management | Supports updating the queued request's status
-over a Broadcast Channel, so that you do things like provide the user with a notification if the request succeeds. |
+over a Broadcast Channel, so that you can do things like provide the user with a notification if the request succeeds. |